aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 - `HumanKind vannaWhite` declares a variable of type `HumanKind` and names that variable `vannaWhite`.
 The `=` sign assigns everything on its right to the variable on its left.

-   > **Tip**: Remember the Java naming convention: camel case variable names, classes starting with a capital letter, variables starting with a lowercase letter.
+   > **Tip**: Remember the Java naming convention: camel case for variable names, and classes starting with a capital letter.

 - `new HumanKind()` calls the constructor, which is a method with the same name as the `HumanKind` class.
 Notice that, even though we didn't write a constructor method called `HumanKind()`, Java provides one by default.
 A constructor is called to **construct** (or create) a new instance of a class using that class as a template.
 This process is known as instantiation: We're **instantiating** a new object (i.e., creating a new instance of the class).